Amrozi: Sentence and execution

 On 7 August 2003, he was found guilty for his role in carrying out the Bali bombing and sentenced to the death penalty with execution by a firing squad.
 His execution was delayed for five years, due to legal technicalities: the law under which he was convicted was not in effect at the time of the bombing, and it was ruled illegal by the Indonesian High Court in July 2004.
 Originally incarcerated in Denpasar's Kerobokan Prison, he was moved to the high-security prison island of Nusakambangan in October 2005 after a thousand protestors stormed the Denpasar prison, shouting "Kill Amrozi, kill Amrozi!" on the third anniversary of the bombing.
 While in prison, on 12 May 2008, he remarried his first wife, Rahma, in a ceremony which was conducted in his absence in his home village, while remaining married to his current wife.

 Together with Imam Samudra and his brother, Muklas, who both received death sentences, he launched a constitutional challenge against the use of firing squads.
 Amrozi preferred beheading.
 Despite an initial decision by Muklas, Amrozi and Imam Samudra to not seek a presidential pardon, on 21 August 2006, Muklas and his co-conspirators authorised their lawyers to file a last appeal which was lodged on 7 December on the basis of retroactive legislation.
 On 25 September 2008, the Supreme Court of Indonesia rejected the final appeals of Imam Samudra and Mukhlas; having dismissed Amrozi's appeal earlier that month.
 In October 2008, he remained unrepentant and claimed revenge would be taken for his death.
 During the month, his final appeals were rejected and the Attorney General's office announced that he would be executed by firing squad in early November 2008.

 According to a source in Indonesia's Attorney General Office, the executions were to be done before the end of Sunday, 9 November 2008.
 This was reportedly delayed from the original plan to allow a representative from the family to identify the body post-execution.
 From Amrozi's family, his younger brother, Ali Fauzi was sent as a representative of his family.

-Amrozi, along with Imam Samudra and Huda bin Abdul Haq, was executed by firing squad at 00:15 local time on 9 November 2008.
-Despite his carefree demeanor throughout his trial and incarceration, the Australian edition of The Daily Telegraph reported Amrozi was pale-faced and shaking in the moments before his execution.
+Amrozi, along with Imam Samudra and Huda bin Abdul Haq, was executed by firing squad at 00:15 on 9 November 2008.
+Despite his carefree demeanor throughout his trial and incarceration, The Daily Telegraph of Australia reported Amrozi was pale-faced and shaking in the moments before his execution.